 It’s great to have strong convictions and believe in yourself — to a degree.
 But there comes a point at which people become so wedded to their ideas, that they never consider, much less admit, that they just might be wrong.
 I guess that’s human nature.
 But it’s a colossal mistake.
 As Mark Twain said, “What gets us into trouble is not what we don’t know.
 It’s what we know for sure that just ain’t so.”
+It’s never too late to turn a wrong into a right.

 Even if you’re convinced you are making the correct choice or taking the right position on an issue, there’s always the possibility that you are wrong.
 Having said that, many people close their eyes, dig in their heels, and continue to march ahead with certainty.